osman-sultan/CarKART-FrontEnd/README.md

 Developed by a 7 Industrial Engineering majors from the University of Toronto.

 FrontEnd Stack:
--Vue3 (composition API)
+- Vue3 (composition API)
--Vite
+- Vite
--Bootstrap5
+- Bootstrap5
--Axios
+- Axios

 To view the backend please visit: [backend](https://github.com/osman-sultan/CarKART-BackEnd)